ClodaghMurphy/dataRepresentationProject/README.md

 A newuser can amend this file to include their own local settings (e.g., user name and password) before proceeding.
 3. `requirements.txt` - what is needed is set out clearly in this separate file.
 It used for specifying what python packages (and versions) are required to run this project.
-To install your packages using requirements.txt.
+To install your packages using requirements.txt:

-Open a terminal or command prompt
+* Open a terminal or command prompt<br>
-Navigate to the folder with requirements.txt
+* Navigate to the folder with requirements.txt<br>
-run: pip install -r requirements.txt
+* run: pip install -r requirements.txt<br>
-Installation of dependencies is complete.
+* Installation of dependencies is complete.<br>

 4. `server.py` - The server programme is simple, with the “heavy lifting” carried out in the DAO.
 5. `server.py` -